flightphp/docs/content/en/learn/templates.md

 # Views

 Flight provides some basic templating functionality by default.

+If you need more complex templating needs, you can visit the [Latte](/awesome-plugins/latte) page.

 To display a view template call the `render` method with the name of the template file and optional template data:

 ```php
 Flight::render('hello.php', ['name' => 'Bob']);